-used to hand over all the moneys that he had made from a day's sales to his wife.
+used to hand over all the moneys that he had made

 Then he used to go behind his wife and steal a chunk from the same money that he had presented to his wife.
 He could leave home for a beer drinking spree.
 The end result was that after the wife cautioned him, upon realizing that some moneys were missing, Adam used to beat her up, accusing her of stealing.